hbc/NGS_Data_Analysis_Course/sessionIII/lessons/07_functional_analysis.md

 #### gProfiler in R

-While the web interface for gProfiler is a bit more intuitive to understand, we don't actually need to leave R to run gProfiler:
+While the web interface for gProfiler is a bit more intuitive to understand, we don't actually need to leave R to run gProfiler.

+Let's get started by opening RStudio and opening up the our differential expression project.

+Go to the File menu and select 'Open project ...'

+Navigate to `~/Desktop/DEanalysis/` and double click on the `DEanalysis.Rproj` file.

 ```
 ### Functional analysis of MOV10 Knockdown using gProfileR (some of these are defaults; check help pages)

 library(gProfileR)